explorable-viz/fluid/artifact-evaluation-response-2.md

 > 2. Can I be pointed to at least one example of forward analysis among the existing benchmarks?

-There are unfortunately no standalone tests of the forward analysis, for reasons given below.
-However, all the `testBwd` tests actually test the round-trip of the backward analysis followed by the forward analysis.
-In some cases (such as the `map` test) the output selection is preserved by the round-trip; in other cases (such as `intersperse` or `filter`) the output selection gets larger.
-This is the key round-tripping property for forwards-after-backwards described in the paper.
-Specifically, the last argument passed to `testBwd` (of type string) is the expected (prettyprinted) output after round-tripping the output selection.
-See `testWithSetup` in `test/Util.purs` for the implementation.
+All `testBwd` tests actually test the round-trip of the backward analysis followed by the forward analysis, but there is unfortunately no support for standalone tests of the forward analysis.
+This way `testBwd` tests the round-trip is described in more detail in the `README.md`.

-The linking tests in `test_linking` are slightly different: they test the backward analysis followed by the De Morgan Dual of the forward analysis.

-These are now described in more detail in the `README.md`.

-The implementation does support running the forward analysis independently of the backward analysis, running the forward analysis without the De Morgan dual, and forward-analysing from code selections to output selections.
-However, providing a way of specifying a program or environment selection for the forward analysis will require some work.
-For example, to support program selections, we would either need to extend the parser to support something like the underscore notation, or provide some kind of zipper-like API that allows a test case to navigate through a program and create selections.

-Unfortunately we had neither the time nor space to explore these in the paper, although they are important topics that we intend to explore in the future.

 > 3. Please make the fixes pertaining to (6) from @a7